: :

 Her mother spent most of her adult life in institutions

-She was a stripper & prostitute who worked in bars
+She was a stripper and prostitute who worked in bars

 until she succumbed